Altinn/altinn-studio-docs/content/app/development/logic/instantiation/_index.en.md

 ### Example 2 - Instantiation only allowed for application owner

-The code base this example is based on is available [here](https://altinn.studio/repos/ttd/example-app-1).
+The application this example is based on is available [here](https://altinn.studio/repos/ttd/example-app-1).
 (requires login in altinn.studio)

 To limit instantiation to a given entity, in this case the application owner,